Skip Navigation Dalio Education logo

 Back

 Andrew is the Co-CEO at Dalio Education, where he leads the team and overall strategy and grant-making alongside Barbara Dalio.
-Dalio Education collaborates with public schools, non-profit organizations, and communities in Connecticut to support educators and help young people to succeed, investing more than $125 million since 2015.
+Dalio Education collaborates with public schools, non-profit organizations, and communities in Connecticut to support educators and help young people to succeed, investing more than $150 million since 2015.

 Prior to joining Dalio Education in 2014, Andrew served as Turnaround Policy Analyst and Director of Strategic Initiatives at the Connecticut State Department of Education, where he led several efforts to increase student achievement in Connecticut’s highest-need schools and districts.
-Earlier in his career, he worked as an elementary school teacher at Beecher School in New Haven.
+Earlier in his career, he worked as an elementary school teacher at L.W.
+Beecher School in New Haven.